Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Wix’s more expensive paid plans generally provide a richer feature stack than what you get with GoDaddy.
 Its template offering significantly outnumbers GoDaddy’s; its editor provides much greater design versatility; and its app store allows for much more ‘platform extensibility’ via third-party apps and services than GoDaddy’s ‘walled garden’ approach.

-GoDaddy plans are certainly good value, but — as we’ve seen across most topics covered in this comparison — they don’t provide the same level of flexibility or autonomy as Wix’s.
+GoDaddy plans are certainly good value, but — as we’ve seen throughout this comparison — they don’t provide the same level of flexibility or autonomy as Wix’s.

 Wix vs GoDaddy conclusion